 What is property settlement?

-- 1. What is the net asset pool of the parties?
+- 1. Determine the assets and liabilities of the parties?

-- 3. What are the future needs of the parties?
+- 4. Assess the future needs of the parties?

 How can we help?

 We can provide advice to you regarding the above process, including:

 - The value of the net asset pool (including completing any searches to locate or identify assets in your partner’s name);